aws-samples/eb-php-drupal/README.md

 ### NOTE: security configuration

-This project includes a configuration file (`loadbalancer-sg.config`) that creates a security group and assigns it to the environment's load balancer, using the IP address that you configured in `ssh.config` to restrict HTTP access on port 80 to connections from your network.
+This project includes a configuration file (`loadbalancer-sg.config`) that creates a security group and assigns it to the environment's load balancer, using the IP address that you configured in `dev.config` to restrict HTTP access on port 80 to connections from your network.
 Otherwise, an outside party could potentially connect to your site before you install Drupal and configure your admin account.

 You can [view the related SGs in the EC2 console](https://console.aws.amazon.com/ec2/v2/home#SecurityGroups:search=drupal-beanstalk)